Staff & Committees

 Email: kathleen.holland@georgetown.edu

-Esmerelda Bravo Hernández
+Esmeralda Bravo Hernández

-Esmeralda Bravo Hernández – International Fellow
+Esmeralda Bravo Hernández – International Partnerships Coordinator

 Esmeralda is a Mexican biologist specialized in environmental management, with a master’s degree in Marine Science.
 In Mexico, she coordinated multi-sector collaborations to restore seabird colonies and co-developed Action Plans for endemic species on Mexican islands.
 She has also contributed to conservation projects in the Channel Islands, the Gulf of Maine, and along the coasts of California and Oregon.